sebastiangraf/perfidix/README.md

 <dependency>
 	<groupId>org.perfidix</groupId>
 	<artifactId>perfidix</artifactId>
-	<version>3.6.5</version>
+	<version>3.6.6</version>
 </dependency>
 ```

 * Annotate your methods to bench with "@Bench".
 Note that these methods have to have the following layout: "public (final) void method()"
-* Create a new "Benchmark" object and add the class with the annotated methods to it.
+* Create a new "Benchmark" object and add the class with the annotated methods to it
 * Get the BenchmarkResult by typing "benchmarkObj.run()"
 * Display the result with the TabularSummaryOutput.visit(benchmarkResultObj).

+OR

+* install the Perclipse Plugin over its update site (http://disy.github.com/perclipse/) and run over "Run As" (see the Perclipse-Readme for further information: https://github.com/disy/perclipse)

 For further documentation and as an example, please refer to the org.perfidix.example package.